 We continue to respond to the concerns and safety of our clients and counsellors by supporting a blend of face-to-face and remote counselling.

-The current regulations announced on 22 September are designed to limit the spread of the coronavirus through interaction in mixed household social groups, and so we are continuing to offer face-to-face sessions on the PF premises for those who choose to attend these.
+The latest regulations are designed to limit the spread of the coronavirus through interaction in mixed household social groups, and to restrict unnecessary travel.
+We are continuing to offer one-to-one in-person sessions on the PF premises for those who choose to attend these.

-Remote sessions are also continuing where clients, counsellor, or both choose this.
+Remote sessions are also continuing where clients, counsellor, or both choose this, or where isolation is required.

 Face-to-Face & Remote Counselling